Stinging nettle—perennial weed & rampant grower

 The perennial weed, which is native to Europe, Asia, Northern Africa and North America, grows 2 to 5 feet tall.
 The weed’s leaves are distinctly serrated and are opposite each other on the stem.
 The flowers are pale green, but not showy.

-Preen offers six products that either kills or keeps stinging nettle from germinating in the flower garden and around trees and shrubs.
-For a complete list of products, find stinging nettle in our Weed Solutions Center.
+Preen offers six products that either kill or keep stinging nettle from germinating in the flower garden and around trees and shrubs.
+For a complete list of products, find stinging nettle in our Weed ID.